AutumnVN/loli/README.md

 - HorseStats

-    - Show horse stats in its name tag if MobHealth is enabled
+    - Show horse stats in its name tag

 - KeepChatHistory